CycloneDX/cyclonedx-gomod/README.md

 ```
 USAGE
   cyclonedx-gomod bin [FLAGS...]
-PATH
+BINPATH

-Generate SBOM for a binary.
+Generate SBOMs for binaries.

+Although the binary is never executed, it must be executable.
+This is a requirement by the Go command that is used to provide this functionality.

 When license resolution is enabled, all modules (including the main module)
 will be downloaded to the module cache using "go mod download".